enesyerlitepehan/insider-case-1/CI.md

 Workflow steps:
 - assume an AWS role via OIDC,
 - run `sam build` and `sam deploy` with `--resolve-s3`,
-- pass template parameters for the health stack (AppName, EnvName, Suffix, ReleaseVersion, EnvTag, ServiceTag).
+- pass template parameters for the health stack (AppName, EnvName, ReleaseVersion, EnvTag, ServiceTag).
+Suffix is omitted to use the template default ("").

 ## Required secrets
 - `AWS_REGION`: target region